 It’s likely that the last time you played kickball was in elementary or middle school—but that’s not how it has to be!

-Similar to kickball, batting cages are an often-forgotten childhood activity that is just as fun for adults, or for families to visit together.
+Similar to kickball, batting cages are an often-forgotten childhood activity that is fun for all ages.
+In fact, you may never want to leave!

 Have a competition for who can hit the most balls and be sure to bring a prize for the winner!

-Mini golf is a fantastic competitive activity for kids and adults.
-There’s no better opportunity for everyone in the family to work on their putting skills while having a great time.
+Mini golf is a fantastic competitive activity for people of all ages.
+There’s no better opportunity for everyone in your group to work on their putting skills while having a great time.

 With different obstacles on every hole, the best mini golf facilities will be challenging, and will have members of your family begging for a rematch!